Josepujol/OpenSCAD-PiezasDibujo/README.md

 # OpenSCAD-PiezasDibujo
 A library of 3D printable open source pieces to learn to draw perspectives and views.
-The pieces are designed in OpenSCAD
+The pieces have been designed with OpenSCAD

 # License: